awsdocs/amazon-appstream2-developer-guide/doc_source/use-session-scripts.md

 ## Create and Specify Session Scripts<a name="create-specify-session-scripts"></a>

-Session scripts are configured, specified, and stored within an AppStream 2\.0 image\.
-After you create your session scripts, perform the following steps on an image builder to specify the scripts\.
+You can configure and specify session scripts for Always\-on, On\-demand, and Elastic fleets\.

-**To configure and specify session scripts**
+**To configure and specify session scripts for Always\-on and On\-demand fleets**

 1. Open the AppStream 2\.0 console at [https://console\.aws\.amazon\.com/appstream2](https://console.aws.amazon.com/appstream2)\.